Friday, September 19, 2025

 With oppressiveness on the premises.

-There's unicorn memorabilia,
+There's unicorn memorabilia now,

 Knights Templar maces as portable

-The crown jewels displayed in felt with
+Displayed in felt cases with

 All possible implements of torture.